run2bizdocs/documentation/en-us/docs/4biz-helium/processes/service-level/use/create-time-attendance.md

     Target is a place where the user will identify their main targets for using the SLA
     The system will make a treeview (with contracts, the listing of services in the production environment  and it´s activities.
     When assign activities to the SLA the system enable te user to View / Edit the financial value of the Service.

+!!! note

+    The contracts types retrieved are associated OLAs, Supplier / Underpinning Contracts of services.

 (\*) Indicate mandatory field